How Much Do Bloggers Make? Helpful Examples + How to Earn $100k a Month!

 Jon Dykstra – Over $55,000 a Month from Niche Blogs

-Jon’s primary monetization strategy is display ads.
-Sure, he makes some money through affiliate income, but primarily he uses AdThrive or other display ad networks.
+Jon's primary monetization methods are display ads.
+Sure, he makes some money through affiliate marketing, but primarily he uses AdThrive or other display ad networks.
 As you can see from his ad revenue screenshot below, his blog monetization strategy is working out well!